EtaiWil/ASS02Better/README.md

 # Grading System
 ## General Information
-The program is an automated checking system of code program outputs made in c.
-The program contain two parts part 1: checking the relation between two files. part 2: checking the relation between output of c program to the desire output.
+The program is an automated checking system of code program outputs made in c.<br>
+The program contains two parts part 1: checking the relation between two files.Part 2: checking the relation between the output of the C program to the desired output.
 ### part A (ex21)
-This program accepts paths to two files as arguments to main, and checks whether the two files identical/similar/different.
+This program accepts paths to two files as arguments to the main and checks whether the two files are identical/similar/different.
 ### definitions
 ##### Identical- two files are identical if all characters in them are equal.
-##### Similar-Similar files are files that are not identical, but contain the same text, and there is a difference in usage In lower or uppercase letters, space and/or line breaks.
+##### Similar-Similar files are files that are not identical but contain the same text, and there is a difference in usage In lower or uppercase letters, space, and/or line breaks.
 ##### Different-different files are files that are not identical or similar.

 For example: all the next files are similar: